 Here at Nomad Deals, we ranked every major African and Middle Eastern nomad hotspot by monthly cost of living.
 (Countries further east can be found in our ranking of the cheapest cities in Asia).

-Included are short-term hotel and Airbnb costs, meal prices, long-term rent, and local daily expenses.
+Included are short-term hotel and Airbnb costs, long-term rent, and local daily expenses.
 Continue scrolling for a closer look at the top options, as well as our guide to saving money while living as a digital nomad in this up-and-coming region.

 Our Methodology